xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 about this web site and Slack channels for our parallel sessions.

-All handson activity will be on `ThetaGPU`.
+All handson activity will be on [ThetaGPU](https://www.alcf.anl.gov/support-center/theta-gpu-nodes).
 Here are instructions that are common for all the lessons.

 ## Using ThetaGPU